 Either way, these solutions are complex to set up and require a separate PC to create or generate the source signal you want to distribute, and often can’t pair a heterogeneous mix of output resolutions to a single input signal.

-The Userful solution renders a source once, and distributes it from a single PC with full 1080p 30fps over a standard gigabit network (with an optional 10gig uplink connection between host and switch), to a large groups of displays.
+The Userful solution renders a source once and distributes it from a single PC with full 1080p 30fps over a standard gigabit network (with an optional 10gig uplink connection between host and switch), to a large group of displays.